The Need for Attention

 The Search for Meaning

-Ann Frank at the young age of 13 found her voice and the deepest level of meaning in her diary and though she died in a concentration camp in Germany, she conquered oblivion forever.
+Viktor Frankl said that our most important mission in life was to find meaning.
+It’s a thought that was immortalized by Ann Frank who at the young age of 13 found her voice and the deepest level of meaning in her diary and though she died in a German concentration camp, she conquered oblivion forever.

 But we each have a different take on meaning; so that the only way to discover it is to delve deep within ourselves to find the inner voice that is capable of expressing it.